+What differences will clients notice between seeing an RCC and a Licensed Psychotherapist?

+In the short term, clients may notice very little difference in the actual therapeutic services provided.

+Both RCCs and Licensed Psychotherapists may continue providing psychotherapy and counselling services depending on the final regulatory model.

+The primary differences relate to:

+the regulatory structure overseeing the practitioner

+title protection

+complaint and discipline processes

+future healthcare integration opportunities

+possible insurer or institutional preferences over time

+Clients will continue to have access to ethical, professional psychotherapy services from RCCs.

+What are the practical benefits of becoming a Licensed Psychotherapist instead of remaining solely an RCC?

+At present, many RCCs already provide high-quality psychotherapy services and are recognized by employers, insurers, and the public.
+Becoming licensed by the College may provide additional long-term benefits depending on how the profession evolves.

+Potential benefits of licensure may include:

+ability to use the protected title “Psychotherapist”

+stronger public recognition over time

+improved labour mobility across regulated provinces

+possible future expansion of insurer recognition

+easier integration into regulated healthcare environments

+eligibility for any future restricted activities delegated to psychotherapists

+increased alignment with other regulated health professions

+However, many of these benefits will evolve gradually and some already exist for RCCs today.

+The decision to pursue licensure is personal and may depend on factors such as career goals, retirement plans, work setting, financial considerations, and whether the act of psychotherapy becomes restricted. ---

 Theme 8: Fees and Financial Considerations

-1. What is the total estimated annual costs for practicing under the new regulatory framework?
+What is the total estimated annual costs for practicing under the new regulatory framework?
 The total estimated costs is $1485 (up to $1200 for the College licensing fee, $185 for the BCACC membership fee and $100+ for insurance depending on exact coverage).
-The BCACC is advocating for a fee lower than $1200.
-2. Will part-time practitioners pay reduced fees?
+The BCACC is advocating for a fee lower than $1200, but there are many other variables such as cost to on-board a new profession.

+Will part-time practitioners pay reduced fees?
 This has not yet been determined.
 But typically a College does not reduce their fees based on whether someone works full time or part time.

-3. Will regulation affect fee-setting in private practice?
+Will regulation affect fee-setting in private practice?
 No. Fees remain market-based and most organizations in BC utilize the BCACC’s fee guide.

-4. Will there be a new fee guide for Licensed Psychotherapists?
-BCACC will continue to publish a counselling fee guide for RCCs and indirectly for the whole profession.
-In most regulated professions private practice fees remain market-based. ___________________________________________________________
+Will there be a new fee guide for Licensed Psychotherapists?

+BCACC will continue to publish a clinical counselling fee guide for RCCs and indirectly for the whole profession.
+In most regulated professions private practice fees remain market-based. ---

 Theme 9: Role of BCACC After Regulation

-1. Will BCACC continue to exist after regulation?
+Will BCACC continue to exist after regulation?
 Yes, as a professional association.
-The BCACC will regulate RCCs not licensed by the College.
-2. What functions will BCACC retain?
-Advocacy, education, insurance, conferences, member support and the regulation of RCCs not licensed by the College.
-3. Is it recommended to belong to both BCACC and the College?
-Yes, this is best practice across regulated professions. ___________________________________________________________
+The BCACC will regulate RCCs not licensed by the College during the transition.

+What functions will BCACC retain?
+Advocacy, education, insurance, conferences, member programs, member support and the regulation of RCCs not licensed by the College.

+Is it recommended to belong to both BCACC and the College?
+Yes, this is best practice across regulated professions.

+---

 Theme 10: Quality Assurance and Confidentiality

-1. Can quality assurance assessors access client files?
+Can quality assurance assessors access client files?
 Only for specific regulatory purposes and with strict safeguards.
 Assessors will be from the same profession as the licensees being assessed.

-2. Are assessors bound by confidentiality?
+Are assessors bound by confidentiality?
 Yes, by statute and professional obligation.

-3. Will assessments be routine or random?
-No. They are infrequent and purpose-specific. ____________________________________________________________
+Will assessments be routine or random?
+No. They are infrequent and purpose-specific.

+---

 Theme 11: Continuing Education and Competence

-1. Will continuing professional development be required?
+Will continuing professional development be required?
 Yes, through a formal quality assurance framework.

-2. How will CPD be tracked?
-Through self-reporting, reflection, and periodic audit.
-3. Will advanced modalities count toward CPD?
-Yes, if aligned with standards and learning objectives. ____________________________________________________________
+How will CPD be tracked?
+This will be determined by the College and will likely be done through self-reporting, reflection, and periodic audit.

+Will advanced modalities count toward CPD?
+Yes, if aligned with standards and learning objectives.

+---

 Theme 12: Supervision and ACS Designation